 Northumberland County Council Public Health department will work with the CCG to ensure that services are commissioned to meet local health needs.
-More clinical services need to be commissioned from community pharmacies to reduce workload and demand on General Practice and out of hours services.
+More clinical services could be commissioned from community pharmacies to reduce workload and demand on General Practice and out of hour's services.